Jalisco Mexican Food: Dishes that Will Enchant You

 mexican food in jalisco

-Traditional torta ahogada
+Traditional torta ahogada.

-Meat in its juice (Carne en su jugo)
+Meat in its juice (Carne en su Jugo)

 guadalajara dishes

-Traditional carne en su jugo (meat in its juice)
+Traditional carne en su jugo (meat in its juice).

 Jericalla

 Yes, we know you were missing something sweet on this list, and well, good news, there is something sweet.
-The story says that ‘jericalla’ comes from the name Jérica (a region of one of the nuns that made this dessert), which is a town in the province of Castellón, Spain.
+The story says that ‘jericalla’ comes from the name Jérica (a region of one of the nuns that made this dessert), a town in the province of Castellón, Spain.

 jalisco mexican food jericalla

-Traditional jericalla
+Traditional jericalla.

-Pregnant Shrimp
+Pregnant Shrimp (Camaron Embarazado)

 Jalisco’s gastronomy enjoys great biodiversity due to its climate and the Pacific coastline.
 Puerto Vallarta has become a place where gastronomy is the cornerstone of tourism.
-For example, “Pregnant shrimp” is a traditional food option, it is usually served as a snack and comes on a skewer.
-If you wonder why the “pregnant” name, well, thanks to a Mexican pun: you put a stick and grill the shrimp…well, one day you will get it.
+For example, “Pregnant shrimp” is a traditional food option, usually served as a snack and in a skewer.

 jalisco mexican food shrimp

-Traditional shrimp in Jalisco
+Traditional shrimp in Jalisco.

 Pozole Jalisciense